DIGITALMAN7/Tenda-AIC8800DC/README.md

 and this  cfg80211_ch_switch_started_notify

-thanks to https://github.com/Z0mbl03 for making a video https://youtu.be/pBrbcStK34M?si=4ZmV2LyKDYziiFUz and a fixed version of driver https://github.com/Z0mbl03/Tenda_AIC8800DC but it didint work for me try his driver if mine didnt work
+thanks to https://github.com/Z0mbl03 for making a video https://youtu.be/pBrbcStK34M?si=4ZmV2LyKDYziiFUz and a fixed version of driver https://github.com/Z0mbl03/Tenda_AIC8800DC but it didnt work for me try his driver if mine didnt work